BitFi-Labs/docs-vitepress/developer/epoch-and-ratio/epoch-updates.md

 The same epoch mechanism is used for bfUSD on Ethereum.
 When `updateEpoch` is called for the bfUSD manager contract, it refreshes the ratios for both Horizon (hbfUSD) and Pulsar (pbfUSD) vaults and settles pending withdrawals based on the updated ratios.

+For bfUSD vaults, Horizon (`hbfUSD`) and Pulsar (`pbfUSD`) additionally use an **Epoch Vesting** mechanism: when the epoch ratio increases, the new ratio is linearly vested over a fixed window rather than applied instantly.
+This reduces short-term arbitrage opportunities around the epoch boundary.
+For full details, including formulas and the latest design update, see [bfUSD Epoch Vesting](bfusd-epoch-vesting.md).

 After a bfUSD epoch update:

 * `currentRatio` and `epochRatios` for hbfUSD and pbfUSD reflect the new exchange rate between shares and bfUSD.